Ross Xenos, has been the Rugby Union Players’ Association (RUPA) CEO since March 2015.

 Gina completed her BA Hons in Coach Education and Sports Development from the University of Bath in 2006 and the Bristol native also played hockey in the UK National League for St. Austell HC and Bath Buccaneers before moving down under.
 In 2015, Gina completed her Cert IV Trainer & Assessor and Career Development.

-Prior to joining RUPA, Gina was Hockey NSW's Game Development & High Performance Manager for 4 years, and she now juggles her part-time position with RUPA with her role as a Personal Excellence Adviser at the NSW Institute of Sport, the demands of the position and the positive impact she's had on each squad saw her move into a full-time capacity in early 2017.
+Prior to joining RUPA, Gina was Hockey NSW's Game Development & High Performance Manager for four years.
+After initially juggling this role in a part-time capacity alongside her previous role as a Personal Excellence Adviser at the NSW Institute of Sport, the demands of the position and the positive impact she's had on each squad saw her move into a full-time capacity in early 2017.

 Player Development Manager (Reds)

 Matthew Smith is the Player Development Manager at the Queensland Reds, a position he has held since 2012.

 Prior to joining RUPA, Matthew's previous role was as an Athlete Career and Education Consultant with the NSW Institute of Sport.
 He has completed a Bachelor of Education (PDHPE) at The Australian College of Physical Education and a Graduate Certificate in Career Counseling for Elite Athletes through Victoria University.